California Penal Code § 243.4 PC defines sexual battery (also called sexual assault) as

 Sexual touching with this as a goal can be sexual battery even if you were not motivated by a desire to enjoy sexual gratification or sexual pleasure yourself.19

 You unlawfully restrain someone when you control their freedom of movement by

 AND the restraint is against their will.20

 Unlawful restraint requires more than just the physical force necessary to accomplish the sexual touching.21

 Example: Jill, a teacher, invites her student, Stephanie, into an empty classroom, closes the door and blocks it with a chair.
 After Stephanie tries to walk across the room, Jill calls her over and fondles her bare breasts and buttocks beneath her clothes.22

 Jill unlawfully restrained Stephanie and therefore committed felony sexual assault.
-Jill used more than just the basic physical force required to fondle Stephanie by: 1) using her authority as a teacher, 2) creating a private situation by blocking the door, and 3) preying on Stephanie’s fear which was clearly conveyed when she walked across the room away from Jill.23
+Jill used more than just the basic physical force required to fondle Stephanie by using her authority, creating a private situation by blocking the door, and preying on Stephanie’s fear.23

-Also, a person does not unlawfully restrain someone if he or she uses lawful authority for a lawful purpose…as long as the restraint continues to be lawful.24
+Also, a person does not unlawfully restrain someone if they use lawful authority for a lawful purpose as long as the restraint continues to be lawful.24

 - knew the primary culprit is acting in a criminal way, and